troubleshooting

 - How to Activate a Hikvision IP Camera

-Activate an inactive Hikvision IP camera on your LAN with SADP: install from HiTools, discover the device, set a strong admin password, verify in the browser, then tune IP and security.
+Use SADP from HiTools on your LAN to find inactive Hikvision cameras, set an admin password, verify in a browser, then tune IP and security.

 - How to Activate Hikvision NVR Step by Step

-Activate a reset or new Hikvision NVR with SADP: factory default, find Inactive device, set password, fix IP, browser login, live view, and add cameras on a switch.
+Activate a Hikvision NVR with SADP: find Inactive, set password & IP, browser login, live view, add cameras on a switch.

 Change Hikvision camera and NVR IPs with SADP: requirements, step-by-step Modify workflow, DHCP off, verification, common fixes, best practices, and FAQs.